Generation-i

-Generation-i is the fourth studio album by Australian rock band, 1927, released in August 2013.
+Generation-i is the fourth studio album by Australian rock band, 1927, released on 9 August 2013.
 It was their first studio since 1927 in 1992.
 The physical version appeared with a bonus DVD with eight live tracks, filmed during the 2012 Roxette tour at Rod Laver Arena (Melbourne), Challenger Stadium (Perth) and Brisbane Entertainment Centre (Brisbane).
 1927 promoted the album with an Australian tour from June to September and with Belinda Carlisle from October to December 2013.